 “I was pleasantly surprised to find so many like-minded tech moguls … pun intended … in what, at first glance, seemed like a resort community,” Stillings says.
 “What’s even better is that (our community) has leaders who create environments for the tech and entrepreneurial community to come together, network and collaborate.”

-According to Jasper Welch, the founder of Durango Space, the first coworking space in the Colorado mountains, the advent of technology, internet access and flexible workspaces has allowed smaller mountain town communities in Colorado to compete in the global marketplace.
+According to Jasper Welch, the founder of Durango Space, the first coworking space in the Colorado mountains, the advent of technology, more specifically Microsoft Teams (Read Article for more info), internet access, and flexible workspaces has allowed smaller mountain town communities in Colorado to compete in the global marketplace.

 “Creating a community, such as a Durango, Frisco, Telluride or Boulder will attract talent, investment and creative ideas to Colorado.
 And this includes a mix of local talent that is here in Colorado and new talent that is relocating to our state,” Welch adds.

 Welch was a pioneer of mountain town coworking when he opened Durango Space five years ago.
+He had seen the advantages a business gets from a coworking space with production studios firsthand and wanted to provide this type of service for the area.
 Since then, dozens of coworking spaces have opened in mountain towns, like Frisco, Basalt, Avon, Eagle, Breckenridge and Steamboat, and many have joined together to form the Mountain Coworking Alliance.

 Welch then helped to found SCAPE, the Southwest Colorado Accelerator Program for Entrepreneurs, in July 2013.
 Since